k3tchup/google_drive_sync/readme.md

 [x] multi-threading for downloads

+[ ] don't bother going through the merge routines if the dest folder is empty, would save a bunch of time

+[ ] multi-thread the merge functions

+[ ] implement a queueing service for dealing with the merges

+[ ] store the tokens in a keyring service (use a python module for this)

 [ ] multi-thread for uploads

 [ ] is there a way to grab total size of drive from the API without recursing through all the files?